soapbox-pub/rebased/README.md

 ### Password reset

 Run `mix generate_password_reset username` to generate a password reset link that you can then send to the user.

+### Moderators

+You can make users moderators.
+They will then be able to delete any post.

+Run `mix set_moderator username [true|false]` to make user a moderator or not.